duh-rpc/duh-go/README.md

 > Server MUST ALWAYS support JSON, if no other content type can be negotiated, then the server will always respond with JSON.

+The reason we simplify Content-Type handling here is so servers with high performance requirements or tight resource constraints can support the DUH-RPC spec without needing to support every edge case RFC for HTTP.

 ## Replies
 Standard replies from the service SHOULD follow a common structure.
 This provides a consistent and simple method for clients to reply with errors and messages.